Skip to main content

 National Student Research Group (SRG)

-This student organization is composed of students interested in research in those areas of interest to the dental profession basic sciences, dental sciences, and behavioral sciences.
+The SRG is composed of graduate and professional students at the School of Dental Medicine interested in research in those areas of interest to the dental profession basic sciences, dental sciences, and behavioral sciences.
 The SRG encourages student interaction with research by increasing awareness of research opportunities, facilitating communication between faculty and students, and providing educational opportunities for student research interests.
 The SRG is affiliated with the National Student Research Group, one of 20 scientific groups comprising the International and American Associations for Dental Research.
-Meetings are schedule throughout the school year.
-The SRG also offers a mock practical to first year students to prepare them for gross anatomy.
+Meetings are scheduled throughout the school year.

 Student National Dental Association (SNDA)